Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 April 2025 12.29.04 UTC
+- WIB: Selasa, 22 April 2025 13.37.22 UTC
-- WITA: Selasa, 22 April 2025 13.29.04 UTC
+- WITA: Selasa, 22 April 2025 14.37.22 UTC
-- WIT: Selasa, 22 April 2025 14.29.04 UTC
+- WIT: Selasa, 22 April 2025 15.37.22 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational